Cbost02/circuits/README.md

-This project contains programmatically written Kotlin code to emulate a fully function CPU.
+This project contains programmatically written Kotlin code to emulate a fully functional CPU.
 This was inspired by a seperate project creating with the
 Logism software.